GM4JJJ ICOM IC-PCR1000 Page

 Inquire signal information.
 These commands can be Polled or are

-returned as a packet if Autoupdate is ON (See G301) and one of the
+returned as a packet if Autoupdate is ON (See G301) and one of

 values changes.